coldshrine/study-notes/books/effective-java.md

 You should refrain from working directly with threads, a `Thread` serves as both a unit of work and the mechanism for executing it.
 In the executor framework, the unit of work and the execution are separate.

 ### Prefer concurrency utilities to `wait` and `notify`

+Given the difficulty of using `wait` and `notify` correctly, you should use the higher-level concurrency utilities instead.